 There are two types of radiation therapies:

 Immunotherapy, also called biologic therapy, is designed to help your immune system fight cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function so it can identify and destroy cancer cells.

 The immunotherapy currently available to treat non-small cell lung cancer and some patients with advanced small cell lung cancer all belong to a class called checkpoint inhibitors.
 Immune checkpoints are molecules on the immune cells that can start or stop an immune response.
 Your body’s immune system uses these molecules to help determine what cells are foreign or not normal.
 Cancer cells have found ways around this system by hiding from your body’s natural immune system or by weakening the immune system itself.
 Immunotherapy drugs allow the immune system to recognize and destroy the cancer cells.

 Other types of immunotherapy that are being studied in clinical trials include cancer vaccines and adoptive T cell therapy.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
 This precision leaves healthy cells alone, reducing the side effects that often come with other types of treatment, such as chemotherapy and radiation therapy.
 Monoclonal antibodies, tyrosine kinase inhibitors, and mammalian target of rapamycin (mTOR) inhibitors are three types of targeted therapy being used to treat certain types of lung cancer.

 Non-small cell lung cancer patients may go through some testing for genetic mutations in the cancer cells, called biomarker testing or genomic testing.
 Biomarker testing looks for changes in the DNA that may have been caused by exposure to things in the environment known to harm the lungs.
 The type of genetic mutation that’s found will direct the first line of treatment that’s recommended.
 If no biomarkers are found, there is a different approach recommended.
-This cuts down on the time taken to try various therapies in hope of finding the one that works best for a particular patient.
+This cuts down on the time taken to try various therapies in the hope of finding the one that works best for a particular patient.

 There are currently FDA-approved targeted therapies for NSCLC tumors showing the following genetic mutations: